Research

 Leveraging the power of positive emotions

-Though no one should be forced to be in a 'positive mood' all the time, several studies have shown that a nudge towards an increased awareness to positive emotions experienced in our in daily life can bring benefits to important aspects related to individual well-being.
+Though no one should be forced to be in a 'positive mood' all the time, several studies have shown that a nudge towards an increased awareness to positive emotions experienced in our daily life can bring benefits to important aspects related to individual well-being.

 Results showed that students who engaged with the gratitude journal improved their levels of academic motivation after two-weeks.
 Interestingly, there were no signs that the motivation enhancements had faded away 3 months after the end of the intervention.